eunseong/koji_setup/README.md

 * /var/lib/pgsql/data/postgresql.conf

-Let's install and configure a PostgreSQL server and prime the database which will be used to hold the koji users
+Let's install and configure a PostgreSQL server and prepare the database which will be used to hold the koji users
 ```shell
 root@localhost$ yum install postgresql-server koji
 root@localhost$ postgresql-setup initdb && systemctl start postgresql